ritikdh440/Ai-surveillance/README.md

 # Ai-surveillance
 Project by Team SPEC

-Introduction: Detect activities of a person un real time video stream.
+Introduction: Detect activities of a person in real time video stream.

 Algorithm: YOLO